- a novel -

 Mary smiled at that.
 A toothless smile she knew, but she'd been on the streets most of her adult life, and these meetings were something special, something new.
 Who'd ever thought the homeless would get organized the way they were getting now.
 Then she chided herself.
 They weren't the homeless any more, they were Shadow Warriors in the battle between the rich and the poor.
 They had a purpose, they had meaning, they had stories, they had each other.
 They weren't owners, they were human beings and they were special.

 She smiled again at Ace, and he grinned back.
 She knew what he was thinking.
 No one paid attention to them, people turned away and didn't want to look.
 They were invisible and they owned the streets at night now that they were organized.
 Them and the gangs of course.
 That was a strange thing.
 This cooperation with the gangs.
 She'd heard rumors about how it started, but still didn't understand it.
 But the fact was she was safer now, safer than the police ever made things.
 The shadow warriors moved silently through the streets, they were everywhere, more and more each day as the collapse continued.
 They were the eyes and ears of the gangs.
 They participated in the treaty meetings.
 Some said it was shadow warriors that got the first treaties made.
 Something to do with a confederacy the American Indians used to have.
 Power through union and agreement.
-Emma didn't understand it but she sure liked not having to run and hide anymore when she saw some browns or blacks in colors walking down a street.
+Emma didn't understand it but she sure liked not having to run and hide anymore when she saw some browns or blacks in colors strutting down a street.

 Avery watched the sheriff and his deputies from a distance.
-He had the night vision goggles on, the ones with the built in magnifying capacity.
+He had the night vision goggles on, the ones with the built in telescopic capacity.
 They were serving another writ of eviction, this one on some family out in the woods.

-The smoke rose from their early fall wood fire, and he could see the remains of the garden.
+The smoke rose from their early Fall wood fire, and he could see the remains of the garden.
 It looked pretty good sized and Avery wondered whether they had near enough to make it through the coming winter.
 He could see a lot of fire wood, so they were okay there.
 But food was much harder to come by, especially if you didn't have money.